Edwin Semzaba

 Edwin Semzaba was a Tanzanian novelist, playwright, actor and director.

+Biography

 He wrote his works mainly in Swahili.
 He taught in the Department of Fine and Performing Arts at the University of Dar es Salaam, Tanzania, where he taught, among other courses, creative writing and acting.

 He won the first award of East African Writers awarded by the Institute of Swahili Research (Taasisi ya Unchunguzi wa Kiswahili, TUKI) for his novel Funke Bugebuge and the "grandchildren's adventure book writing competition" awarded by the Swedish Embassy in Tanzania (2007).

 Semzaba died on 17 January 2016.